jonescompneurolab/hnn-core/doc/contributing.md

     $ python setup.py build_mod

+## Linting, spell-checking, and formatting

+Any code contributions need to pass checks for linting, spelling, and formatting.
+These are different than tests that actually test the functionality of the code (see next section).
+Fortunately, these checks are easy and fast to do, and if you used the previous install instructions, you already have the packages you need to run them.

+"Linting" your code, which checks for code syntax errors and other errors, can be done using the following command, which uses the `ruff` library:

+    $ make lint

+If the above command prints any errors, then you will **need** to fix those errors before your code will pass our Continuous Integration testing, which is required for it to be merged.
+Fixing the error is up to you: the above command does not change your code, but will often provide suggestions on potential fixes to most errors.

+Spell-checking your code can be done by simply running the following command.
+This command also only checks your code, but does not make changes to it:

+    $ make spell

+Formatting is handled similarly, but through two different commands.
+The first command, below, is used to check if your code is consistent with our enforced formatting style, which is currently the default `ruff` style.
+This command does not change your code:

+    $ make format-check

+However, most of the code you write will probably need to be re-formatted to pass `make format-check`.
+Fortunately, `ruff` provides a tool for safe, *automatic* formatting of your code.
+If `make format-check` returns any errors and tells you that any number of files "would be reformatted", and if you are ready to make a git commit or push, then you should run the following command.
+This command **will probably change your code automatically** as it re-formats your code:

+    $ make format-overwrite

+After you run the above command, your code should now be able to pass `make format-check`, and you will probably want to proceed to running the tests.

 ## Running tests

-Once you have the editable hnn-core, you should install the requirements for running the tests.
+If you installed editable hnn-core using the instructions above, the requirements for running the tests should already be installed.
 Tests help ensure integrity of the package after your change has been made.
 We recommend developers to run tests locally on their computers after making changes.

 We use the `pytest` testing framework.